 So you need to hire some help and get them up to speed, like yesterday.
 But you’re busy managing all the moving pieces and don’t have a ton of time to train them on the nitty-gritty.
 If only there were something out there to help…

 Luckily, dear reader, you’re in the right place.
-Our new to-do lists were designed to help our users create standardized, transparent, and easily repeatable outlines for their work.
+Our checklists were designed to help our users create standardized, transparent, and easily repeatable outlines for their work.

 And they work incredibly well for training because they lay out clear expectations, giving you peace of mind that the work will get done the way you hope without having to be on-site with your crew all the time.

-Here are some tips on putting to-do lists to work so you can get back to doing the same.
+Here are some tips on putting checklists to work so you can get back to doing the same.

 Spell It All Out

 List out everything your trainee needs to do once they get to your shop or a job site.
 Do they need to load up specific gear?
 Check in with a site manager?
 Write it down.